Please read our product description to make sure you know what you’re gettin’ your legs into…

 - This style is in stock: ships in 1-3 business days

-- To reduce the risk of material waste from leftover inventory, we only make the sizes that are pre-ordered in limited quantity to ensure we sell out.
-Shop our pre-order collection to ensure your size every time!
+- To reduce the risk of material waste from leftover inventory, we only make the sizes that are pre-ordered, in limited quantity to ensure we sell out.
+Pre-order to ensure your size every time!

-- Fur-friendly: dirt and pet hair easily brush off this material, however claws can get caught in knit materials so be careful as per our T.L.C. product limitations section below.
+- Fur-friendly: dirt and pet hair easily brush off this material, however claws can get caught in knit materials so be careful as per our T.L.C. instructions below.

-- H20 compatible: these don't get heavy when wet, making them ideal for running in the rain, hot yoga, SUP, under your ski pants and more, plus they dry super fast.
+- H20 compatible: These do not sag and get heavy when wet, making them ideal for running in the rain, hot yoga, SUP, under your ski pants and more, plus they dry super fast.